-ColorSpace conversion profiles provide a transformation between a non-device colour space and the PCS, which can prove useful in workflows in which reference colour spaces different from those selected by ICC are utilised.
+Four profile types, in addition to the device profiles described above, are defined in this specification.
+DeviceLink profiles provide a dedicated transformation from one device space to another, which can be useful in situations where such a transformation is used frequently or has required optimisation to achieve specific objectives.
+ColorSpace conversion profiles provide a transformation between a non-device colour space and the PCS, which can prove useful in workflows in which different reference colour spaces to those selected by ICC are utilised.
 Abstract profiles are defined from PCS to PCS and enable colour transformations to be defined that provide some specific colour effects.
-Named Colour profiles provide a mechanism for specifying the relationship between device values and the PCS for specific colours, rather than for general images
+Named Colour profiles provide a mechanism for specifying the relationship between device values and the PCS for specific colours, rather than for general images.